 According to the U.S. Environmental Protection Agency (EPA), electricity production generates the largest share of greenhouse gas emissions (roughly 30%) because nearly 70% of our electricity comes from burning fossil fuels.
-We all know we can reduce energy use through simple behavior changes like turning off lights and electronics when not in use, but building or renovating an energy efficient home offers far bigger opportunities for savings.
+A concerted effort is underway to quickly ramp up renewable energy at both the utility level and distributed across residential and commercial properties.
+We also know we can reduce energy use through simple behavior changes like turning off lights and electronics when not in use.
+When you are looking for

 - ENERGY STAR PRODUCTS: ENERGY STAR is a certification program run by the EPA that applies to everything from appliances and electronics to building materials and lighting.
 Products certified by this program use considerably less energy than their traditional counterparts.
 For example, a water heater is the 2nd biggest energy user in the home, but an ENERGY STAR certified electric storage water heater uses half the energy of a standard model.
 ENERGY STAR certified light bulbs use 75-90% less energy and last 10-25 times longer.
 That’s smart design!